steadramon/ESPGeiger/test/README.md

 `test.ini` passes `-fno-signed-char`.

 Canaries for both live in `test_hostmodel`. `size_t` (8 vs 4 bytes) is a third candidate, not yet audited.

-A `-m32` CI job would make the width case belt-and-braces.
-Needs `gcc-multilib`, Linux only, worth adding once M2 lands.
+A `-m32` CI job would cover the width case properly; needs `gcc-multilib`, Linux only.

 ## Tests assert correct behaviour